Scotscraig Golf Club

 The Knoll Template Hole

 It may seem absurd that placing a green atop a raised done would be enough to cause CB Macdonald along with Seth Raynor popularised the concept in America.
 But remember, in context, most green sites would have been located in depressions and hollows to aid with rainfall collection.
-A deviation for the norm would have been more pronounced then than now.
+A deviation from the norm would have been more pronounced then than now.

 Similar to the Knoll is the Volcano – essentially a Knoll on steroids and typically a par 3.
 These are found on many of Donald Ross’ designs but the original may well have been James Braid’s at Gleneagles Kings!
 Of course, there is conjecture and speculation as anyone who knows of Royal Dornoch and its greens could see where Ross may have found his inspiration.